 Set Required Fields: It is easy to set required fields in a form by checking the option in the form field properties.
-If this field is not filled by the user while submitting the form then gravity form will not accept the submission and generate an error message.
+If this field is not filled by the user while submitting the form, then gravity form will not accept the submission and generate an error message.
 It is useful in circumstances which need a specific field to be filled mandatorily like in the case of Signup it is absolutely necessary to set a username.

 Pre-populated Fields: Fields can be set to populate automatically depending upon the previous fields.
-This is useful in cases where different data must be automatically filled in form fields depending upon what user selects from dropdown or radio buttons.
+This is useful in cases where different data must be automatically filled in form fields depending on what user selects from dropdown or radio buttons.

-Developer Friendly: Although this feature is not directly related to the user but it does have a lot of effects.
+Developer Friendly: Although this feature is not directly related to the users but it does have a lot of effects.
 Gravity Forms is created in such a way that other developers can easily extend its functionality.
 It has a lot of hooks and filter which are used by developers to insert new features or modify the current ones.
 So, this has resulted in a large selection of third-party add-ons.
 You can also hire freelancers to extend the functionality if something you need is missing in Gravity Forms.

 Multi-Step Forms: It is proven that multi-step forms convert well as compared to a single page form.
 With Gravity Forms, you can easily create multistep forms.

-E-commerce support: The developer license of this plugin comes with a lot of additional add-ons and you can easily create the form for your e-commerce website to receive payments using PayPal, stripe, and other sources.
+E-commerce support: The developer license of this plugin comes with a lot of additional add-ons, and you can easily create the form for your e-commerce website to receive payments using PayPal, stripe, and other sources.

 How to Create your First Form with Gravity Forms

 Once you have installed and activated Gravity Forms plugin then navigate to Forms options from the dashboard.
 You will be welcomed by Gravity Forms setup Wizard.
 This will prompt few question to setup configuration for your installation.
-Once you are done with the wizard you can create your first form.
+Once you are done with the wizard, you can create your first form.

-Click on the New Form option under forms menu and you will be prompted for form title and description.
-After setting title and description you will be redirected to form creation page.
+Click on the New Form option under forms menu, and you will be prompted for form title and description.
+After setting title and description, you will be redirected to form creation page.

-Inform create the page all the fields are aligned in the right sidebar and the form container is present in the left section.
+Inform create the page all the fields are aligned in the right sidebar, and the form container is present in the left section.
 Drag and drop the fields you want to add in the form and then click on the Update Form button beneath the form fields in the right sidebar.

 To add it in sidebar or footer section you can use Gravity forms widget.
 Drag and drop the widget to the sidebar and then select the form you want to display.

 Gravity forms are highly flexible and are not limited to only creating contact forms.
-You can create quiz, surveys forms, Guest post submission forms with it.
+You can create a quiz, surveys forms, Guest post submission forms with it.
 With all the advanced features that come with the core installation of this plugin, you get a free hand at form creation.
-However, if you are looking to create only a contact form for your website that doesn’t need any conditional logic or advanced fields then you can opt for free alternatives like contact form 7.
+However, if you are looking to create only a contact form for your website that doesn’t need any conditional logic or advanced fields, then you can opt for free alternatives like contact form 7.